syncfusion-content/xamarin-docs/Xamarin/SfChart/legend.md

 ![Legend positioning support in Xamarin.Forms Chart](legend_images/legend_img5.png)

-## Legend Item for Cartesian series
+## Datapoints based legend items for Cartesian series

-The [`Legend`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartLegend.html) will also contain list of data points which present in [`Cartesian series`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.CartesianSeries.html).
-The [`Series`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartLegend~Series.html) property of Legend class is used to define the legend items.
-The information provided in each legend item helps to identify the corresponding data point in series.
+The [`Series`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartLegend~Series.html) property of [`ChartLegend`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartLegend.html) is used to populate the legend items based on the data points which are present in the assigned series.

 The following code example shows how to enable datapoint-based legend for Cartesian series.